eric-zamora-tech/asteroidz/README.md

 $ open index.html
 ```
 > Note This game runs entirely in the browser, so no installation is necessary beyond cloning the repository.

-## Download
-You can play the game directly by downloading the latest version or clone the repository to run it locally.

 ## Credits
 This game uses the following resources: